Do You Have Narcissistic Parents? How to Tell

 It is difficult to identify these conditions during childhood, especially those like the “we are great” family and the helicopter parent in which the child may see it as a positive experience.

 But therapy can help children with narcissistic parents work through the ideals they learned and help them create a more realistic view of the world and their place in it.
+Many people who grow up in these situations first present for therapy in adulthood.
+At times, it is in the context of not understanding their own role in building a meaningful life, separate from pleasing their parents.

 Next, read these narcissist quotes that can help you deal with a narcissist in your life.